Skip to content

 Python Integration

-HERA provides a compiled Python interface that allows seamless integration into Python-based data science pipelines.
-This package wraps the MATLAB functions and provides them as native Python objects.
+A compiled interface allows HERA to be integrated directly into your Python data science pipelines.
+It wraps the underlying MATLAB functions and provides them as native objects.

 1. Installation (For End Users)